roytang/blog/content/replies/2013/09/cc3qmuw/index.md

 - magicTCG
 ---

-> Many sets have had dual (or even triple) lands that enter the battlefield tapped or have some other tapping restriction--and these have never been rare.\n\nCelestial Colonnade cycle (Worldwake manlands) was rare
+> Many sets have had dual (or even triple) lands that enter the battlefield tapped or have some other tapping restriction--and these have never been rare.

+Celestial Colonnade cycle (Worldwake manlands) was rare